Rokiis1/roadmap/frameworks/fastapi/2_level/2_level_fastapi.md

 At the route layer, request schemas control what data can enter the application, and response schemas control the shape of data returned to the client.

 Because the database relationships were defined earlier in **Database Level 2**, the API can expose those relationships through nested response schemas without manually constructing the response structure.

+Different routes may also use different query strategies.
+Some routes only need eager loading through `selectinload()` or `joinedload()`, while others also need `join()` because filtering depends on related tables.
+The choice depends on whether the relationship affects row selection or only how related objects are loaded for the response.